-The Compensation Committee is composed of Linda M. Griego, Judith A. McHale (Chair) and Ronald L. Nelson, each of whom is an independent director.
-During fiscal year 2021, the Committee also included Brian Goldner, who was also an independent director and served as Chair of the Committee, until his death on October 12, 2021.
-Ms. McHale was appointed Chair of the Committee effective December 7, 2021.
+The Compensation Committee is currently composed of Linda M. Griego, Judith A. McHale (Chair) and Ronald L. Nelson, each of whom is an independent director.

 The Committee is made up entirely of independent directors and reviews and approves our compensation arrangements with our NEOs and certain other senior executives.
-For 2021, the Committee reviewed all elements of NEO compensation, including base salary, annual and long-term incentives, severance arrangements and benefit programs, to ensure that they adhere to our core compensation philosophy and objectives, and approved, with respect to each senior executive under its purview, any salary increases, annual bonus payouts, long-term incentive award determinations and various other compensation actions.
+For 2022, the Committee reviewed all elements of compensation, including base salary, short- and long-term incentives, severance arrangements and benefit programs for each senior executive under its purview, to ensure that they adhere to our core compensation philosophy and objectives, and approved any salary increases, annual bonus payouts, long-term incentive award determinations and various other compensation actions.